Skip to content

 Create Project:

-# Create project folders
+# Create your project directory

-cd adk-streaming/app
+cd adk-streaming

 Project structure